JakeEBrooks/erfars/README.md

 ## Licensing

 This library is licensed under either the MIT License or the Apache 2.0 License at your option.
-A copy of the original ERFA license is provided [here](./LICENSE-ERFA.txt).
+A copy of the original ERFA license is provided in this repository [here](./LICENSE-ERFA.txt).